opf/openproject-proto_plugin/README.md

 If you want to work within the frontend's AngularJS app you will need to provide a `package.json`.
 Take a look at the `frontend` folder to see an example Angular controller which is used in the "kittens" index view.

 Any changes made to the frontend require running webpack to update.
-For that run, go to the OpenProject folder (NOT the plugin directory) and execute the following command:
+To do that go to the OpenProject folder (NOT the plugin directory) and execute the following command:

 ```
 npm run webpack